 - British Admiralty

 The AGS Library has taken efforts to preserve wall maps and holds a collection of nearly 700 maps.
 Wall maps were once the main stay of the classroom, these beautifully constructed maps are becoming more difficult to find.
-A sampling of wall maps held are available for viewing in the Wall Map Digital Collection.
+A small selection of wall maps are available for viewing at the Digital Wall Map Collection.